GatorStart and E-Verify

 - It is unlawful to use E-Verify as a screening tool prior to offering a position to an applicant.
 Verification is only performed on a new hire who has accepted an offer of employment and completed the Form I-9.

-- Section 1 of the Form I-9 must be completed on or before the employee’s first day of employment, and the remainder of the Form I-9 must be completed within three business days of the employee’s start date.
-If the Form I-9 is not completed within the three-day time frame, federal statute requires the employee be terminated from employment with the University of Florida.
+- Section 1 of the Form I-9 must be completed on or before the employee’s first day of employment, and section 2 of the Form I-9 must be completed within three business days of the employee’s start date.
+If an employee does not provide valid work authorization within the three-day time frame, federal statute requires the employee be terminated from employment with the University of Florida.

 The Form I-9 must be submitted to E-Verify within three days of the employee’s start date.

 GatorStart is the University of Florida’s electronic onboarding system for new employees.
-It is designed to help speed up the hire paperwork process required by federal and state government, UF Payroll & Tax Services and HR Services.
+It is designed to help speed up the hire paperwork process required by federal and state government, UF Payroll & Tax Services and UF Human Resources.

 How GatorStart Works